jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 cast a shadow on the hour hand as an alignment guide.
 {:.tangent .indent}

-<sup>3</sup> In the tropics, sometimes the sun passes directly overhead.
-When
+<sup>3</sup> In the tropics, the sun may pass directly overhead at solar noon.
-it does, all directions will appear to be south.
-Wait ten minutes and try again.
+If it does, all directions will seem to be south.
+Wait ten minutes.
 {:.tangent .indent}

 #### (when south of the sun's path)